 To start, I urge you to invest in a high quality vegan protein powder supplement.
 One that gives you at least 15g of protein per serve and less than 5g carbs.
 We want to avoid unnecessary carbs.
 Why do I wish for you to invest in a protein powder?

-And because on a vegan weight loss diet, those who are ‘carb sensitive’ cannot simply lower carbs by eating a piece of fish with a light salad.
+During a vegan weight loss diet, those who are ‘carb sensitive’ cannot simply lower carbs by eating a piece of fish with a light salad.
 We have to work around this issue so we can obtain the weight loss benefits that protein offers.
 A good quality vegan powder gives you a big protein hit with minimal calories.